rjwut/advent/src/solutions/vm/README.md

 ### `DefaultParser`

 The default implementation of `Parser` is `DefaultParser`.
 It expects the source to be a mutli-line string, where each line represents an instruction.
 (Windows line endings are automatically converted to newlines.)
 The line starts with an opcode token, which identifies the operation to perform.
-The instruction may also have arguments; if they are present, they come after the opcode token, with a separator between them (a space by default, customizable with the `opcodeSeparator` property).
-There are also separaters between the arguments (also a space by default, customizable with the `argSeparator` property).
+The instruction may also have arguments; if they are present, they come after the opcode token, with a separator between them (a space by default, customizable with the `opcodeSeparator` property on the parser).
+There are also separaters between the arguments (also a space by default, customizable with the parser's `argSeparator` property).

-Before parsing, opcodes must be registered by invoking `opcode()`.
+Before parsing, opcodes must be registered by invoking `opcode()` on the parser.
 This is how you provide the behavior for each opcode.
 If an unknown opcode is encountered, an error will be thrown.

 The `opcode()` method expects two arguments: the opcode string to register, and a function implementing that operation.
 The implementation function will receive to arguments when invoked: a reference to the `Vm` instance, and an array of the arguments for the instruction.
 Each argument is either an integer, or string giving the name of a register whose value to be used.
 (An argument token will be considered an integer if it matches the `RegExp` `/^[+-]?\d+$/`).
-If the parser encounters an unknown register name, it will throw an `Error`.
-The `eval()` method on the `Vm` instance will automatically coerce arguments to their actual values for you.
+When implementing an operation, you can use the `eval()` method on the `Vm` instance will automatically coerce arguments to their actual values for you.

 ### Custom `Parser` Implementations